haulaah/IR-KB/README.md

 A prototype for Semantic Log Aggregation for a Machine Readable Knowledge Base of Cyber Incident Response Activities and Communication Data

-# Ontology
+## Ontology

+The project ontology is available at:

 https://haulaah.github.io/CIRPO#

-# Paper Publication
+## Research Publication

-If you use this data, please cite our paper:
+If you use this project, dataset, or ontology, please cite the following paper:

-H. S. Galadima, C. Doherty and R. Brennan, "Semantic Log Aggregation for a Machine Readable Knowledge Base of Incident Response Activities," 2025 Cyber Research Conference - Ireland (Cyber-RCI), Galway, Ireland, 2025, pp. 1-4, doi: 10.1109/Cyber-RCI68134.2025.11384833
+> H. S. Galadima, C. Doherty and R. Brennan,
+> "Semantic Log Aggregation for a Machine Readable Knowledge Base of Incident Response Activities,"
+> 2025 Cyber Research Conference - Ireland (Cyber-RCI), Galway, Ireland, 2025, pp. 1-4.
+> DOI: 10.1109/Cyber-RCI68134.2025.11384833

+Publication Link:

 https://ieeexplore.ieee.org/document/11384833/